CJBridges/YNAmazon/README.md

 :bangbang: : Development has moved to [WoosterTech fork](https://github.com/WoosterTech/YNAmazon/).
 This repository is no longer maintained.

+This repository is set up for my personal use and has no warranty if you use it too.
+Please use the above fork for anything you want to upstream.

 # YNAmazon
 A program to annotate YNAB transactions with Amazon order info